 Read on to learn about the potential academic consequences of a DWI for students at LSU.

 Is Getting a DWI a Violation of the Code of Student Conduct?

 Yes.
 LSU’s Code of Student Conduct has a broad provision of conduction that potentially applies to a DWI arrest.
 LSU considers it a violation for a student to violate the law on school property or in other locations that substantially affect the University’s interest.

 So if you are arrested at a home football game or even an away game, you could be in violation of the Code because the home game is on school property, and the away game has the potential to substantially affect the University’s interest.

-If you get a DWI after a night of parting in downtown Baton Rouge, the University may argue that that location also substantially affects the University’s interest as an academic institution.
+If you get a DWI after a night of partying in downtown Baton Rouge, the University may argue that that location also substantially affects the University’s interest as an academic institution.

 A DWI is less likely to be a violation of the Code if you get it back home.

 What are the Consequences?

 The type of punishment you’ll receive, if any, depends on the circumstances of the DWI.

 The type of sanction you receive for a violation of the Code of Student Conduct depends upon the outcome of an investigation by the Dean of Students Office.
 You may receive something small, like probation, but violations also have the potential for suspension or expulsion.